Zeke-OS/zeke/doc/coding_standards.markdown

 ### Typedefs

-Typedefs are historically used in Zeke for most of the structs and for some portability where we may want or have to change the actual type on different hardware platforms.
-Usually there should be no need to use typedef for structs.
+Typedefs were historically used in Zeke for most of the structs and portable types.
+New code should only use typedefs for portability where we may want or have to change the actual underlying type depending on the actual hardware platform.
+Usually there should be no need to use typedef for structs unles it's stated in POSIX or some other standard we wan't to follow.

 ### Enums